 Worked for Rob Gage (1985 Rider of the Year) and Cindy Grossman at their 50 horse show barn at the Los Angeles Equestrian Center.

-We are proud to offer one the premier hunter/jumper facilities in the Pacific Northwest.
+We are proud to be operating one the premier hunter/jumper facilities in the Pacific Northwest.
+Situated on nearly 20 pristine acres near downtown Redmond and Microsoft, the amenities on the property include:

 · 33 stalls in three barns (12'x12' with skylights and rubber mats)